-If you go through a lot of dried fruit on a regular basis, Farm Fresh Nuts Dried Mixed Fruits is by far your best option.
+If you go through a lot of dried fruit on a regular basis, Its Delish Dried Fruit is your best option.

-This five-pound package contains apricots, apple, prunes, pears, and peaches, and moreover, contains no added sugar whatsoever.
+This blend includes apple, prunes, pears, and plums, and moreover, contains no added sugar whatsoever.
 It’s a fantastic choice for high-quality dried fruit that’s got no added sweeteners.

 4. Sunrise Fresh Dried Cherries